snoopspy/vperformance/readme.md

 * VPerformance library is a simple and robust template based time difference measurement library for C++.

 # Install
-* VPerformance consists of only header file that means it requires no compilation
+* VPerformance consists of only header file that means it requires no cpp files.
     * For Qt user(based on QElapsedTimer)
       * Include **vperformance.pri**
     * For None Qt user(based on chrono)
       * Just include and use header files in src folder.

 # Examples
-* There exists the following code.
-Suppose that it contains a critical routine that consumes too much time.
-You don't know which function is time comsuming, Anyway, you would like to figure out how long it takes time in in each routine.
-VPerformance is a good solution for this problem.

 ```cpp
   doSometing1();